Laura Baehr

 Biography

-Her teaching philosophy is grounded by curiosity, connection and equity.
-She believes that student engagement is fostered through mutual respect and reciprocal learning.
-As an instructor in the doctor of physical therapy program, Laura encourages clinicians-in-training to integrate these same principles.
-She also has had the opportunity to instruct health professions undergraduates exploring what it means to elicit, understand and incorporate the patient story into practice.
-Her approach to education is implemented in the community as well as the classroom.
-For over 10 years she has taught regionally and nationally as an adapted movement instructor using various approaches including dance, pilates, yoga and general fitness.
+For over 10 years she has taught regionally and nationally as an adapted movement instructor informed by mind-body practices including dance, pilates and yoga.
 She has teaching appointments at the Pennsylvania Center for Adapted Sports and as an inaugural OnDemand fitness instructor for Move United, a national adapted sports organization.
-She also serves as the American Physical Therapy Association (APTA) Qualitative Research Special Interest Group Post-Professional Liaison and is a member of the Disability Justice and Anti-Ableism Catalyst Group.
-She has been invited to share her work in both academic and community settings including annual meetings of the APTA, American College of Sports Medicine, the National Dance Education Organization as well as Columbia University, Alvernia University, and Adaptive Sports Northwest.
+She also serves as the American Physical Therapy Association Qualitative Research Special Interest Group post-professional liaison and is a member of the Disability Justice and Anti-Ableism Catalyst Group.
+She has been invited to share her work in both academic and community settings including annual meetings of the American Spinal Injury Association, the American Physical Therapy Association, the American College of Sports Medicine, the National Dance Education Organization as well as Columbia University, Alvernia University, and Adaptive Sports Northwest.

 Education